basilesportif/docs-runtime/jets.md

 # Jets in the Urbit Runtime

-Who you are: someone who a bit of Hoon and (ideally but not necessarily) Nock.
+Who you are: someone who knows a bit of Hoon and (ideally but not necessarily) Nock.
 You don't know much about the runtime or jet system.

 What you'll know after reading:
 - why Urbit jets work the way they do